-■ METRO DEPARTMENT STORE
+METRO DEPARTMENT STORE

-From basic personal necessities to stylish buys, shoppers find their every need under one roof.
-On top of these, Metro Department Store is known for its efficient customer service and dedication to deliver a great shopping experience for everyone.
-Currently, there are twelve (12) Metro Department Stores across the country.
+From the basic to the more stylish buys, Metro shoppers will find their every need under one curated store.
+Metro Department Store is also known for its efficient customer service and dedication to deliver a great shopping experience for everyone.
+Currently, there are fifteen (15) Metro Department Stores across the country.